pranjalvarshney/attendance-api/README.md

 # Backend for Attendance Application

-Backend APIs for OTP based - Attendance System
+Backend API for Attendance Application with full otp authentication